 This six-week program is designed to provide qualified graduate students, mature undergraduates, and middle school, high school, and two-year college teachers with a well-founded understanding of the growth and development of the city of Rome through a careful study of material remains and literary sources.

-Gretchen Meyers, Associate Professor of Classic, Franklin and Marshall College.
+Gretchen Meyers, Associate Professor of Classics, Franklin and Marshall College.

-Students of the Classical Summer School will stay in shared apartments.
-The estimated room and board cost for six-week program is $2,500 per person for a shared double room with five meals per week at AAR or a local restaurant.
+Students of the Classical Summer School will stay in shared apartments in a shared double room for the six-week program.
 Some single rooms will be available at additional cost.
-Final admission to the program is contingent upon the participant's completion of a room and board application (which will be sent along with the acceptance letter).
+Final admission to the program is contingent upon the participant’s completion of a room and board application (which will be sent along with the acceptance letter).

 Two letters of recommendation are required in support of the application.
 Letters of recommendation must be emailed to the director: